 The PGY-1 Pharmacy Residency program is centered at Reading Hospital, the Magnet-recognized acute care flagship of Tower Health, based in scenic Berks County, Pennsylvania.
 The 22-building, 714-bed complex is located on 36 suburban acres in West Reading, with easy access to Philadelphia, New York and Washington D.C.
 Reading Hospital is a unique setting, with the size and resources of a large tertiary care center balanced with the more personal attributes of a community hospital.
 Reading Hospital is a Level I Trauma Center with the busiest Emergency Department in Pennsylvania, having over 135,000 visits per year.
-Additional services offered at Reading Hospital include a Level III Neonatal ICU, McGlinn Cancer Institute and Miller Regional Heart Center.
-Tower Health Transplant Institute, with kidney and liver transplant programs and the Center for Liver Disease, is a recent addition and expansion in services offered.
+Additional services offered at Reading Hospital include a Level III Neonatal ICU, McGlinn Cancer Institute, and Miller Regional Heart Center.

 Reading Hospital is part of Tower Health, a strong, regional, integrated seven-hospital healthcare system in southeastern Pennsylvania.
 Tower Health continually reinvests in the system, incorporating best practices and technology to support and ensure best patient care in an excellent working environment.
 Reading Hospital utilizes EPIC as the health information system across the continuum of care.